larsvers/d3-hexgrid/README.md

 # d3-hexgrid

-A wrapper of _d3-hexbin_, _d3-hexgrid_ allows you to regularly tesselate polygons with hexagons.
+A wrapper of _d3-hexbin_, _d3-hexgrid_ does three things:

+1. It allows you to [regularly tesselate](https://www.mathsisfun.com/geometry/tessellation.html) polygons with hexagons. _**d3-hexbin**_ produces hexagons where there is data. _**d3-hexgrid**_ produces hexagons where there is an area you define.

+2. It calculates the real area of edge hexagons covered by your base geography.
+This allows you to encode edge hexagons based on the real point-to-area ratio (point density).
+See below for more LINK or read this discussion LINK.

-It further provides a layout generator for your point location data returning point counts per hexagon simplifying the visual encoding of your data.
+2. It provides a layout generator for your point location data to simplify the visual encoding of your data.
+The layout rolls up the number of your point counts, adds cover per hexagon and provides a maximum of point counts for a colour scale you might want to build.

 ## Examples